 The third day of observation was likely to be the last, the nurse kept saying.
 Coral cared less now that she knew her family wouldn’t be footing the bill.
 The school and her parents quietly settled the incident as soon as the word negligence spilled out of her mother’s mouth.
 And that put Coral’s heart at rest.
 She’d have felt awful if she’d ended up exchanging one evil for another.
 Putting a random girl’s well-being before her parents’ must have been some other kind of sin, she figured.

-“Are you well enough for a visitor?” the nurse asked her at half-past five, just as the walls had begun to glow with the fiery orange of the setting sun.
+“Are you well enough for a visitor?” the nurse asked her at half-past five, when the walls had begun to glow with the fiery orange of the setting sun.

 Coral feigned lethargy and dipped her chin toward the door.
 “Yeah.”
 But regret immediately tingled across her ripped tongue.
 She hoped it was her father this time, at least.
 If she heard another word about God’s plan, she was liable to reveal her hemomancy if only to escape the lecture.